 2021 B2B Content Marketing Analysis

-We have recently analyzed 600 B2B enterprises to understand their approach of their content marketing.
-We have specifically looked the following key marketing approaches that work best in the B2B space:
+We have recently analyzed 600 B2B enterprises to understand the approach of their content marketing.
+We have specifically looked at the following key marketing approaches that work best in the B2B space:

-- How many B2B enterprises are having blog on their website?
+- How many B2B enterprises are having blogs on their website?

 - The type of content/blog they are publishing?